pyupio/safety-db/README.md

 - [insecure_full.json](https://github.com/pyupio/safety-db/blob/master/data/insecure_full.json) additionally contains the CVE description and URLs, or the relevant part of the changelog.

 The database is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 This allows you to use the data in any non commercial project as long as you link back to this repo.
 If you need a license for a commercial project, please contact support@pyup.io.

-## Support this project

-If you find this useful, please consider getting a paid [pyup.io](https://pyup.io) account.
-This is what makes projects like this possible.